simonlouschueler/better-typo/README.md

 ## Installation

-Simply put the `better-typo` folder inside you `site/plugins` folder.
+Simply put the `better-typo` folder inside your `site/plugins` folder.

 ## How to Use